 We also end on a pop song for the credits with Cinderella references in it.

-Oh and Tress MacNeille voices Anastasia here….Doesn’t ring a bell?
-She played Babs in Tiny Toons and Dot in Animaniacs.
-So that was incredibly distracting.
+Oh and Tress MacNeille voices Anastasia here.
+She played Babs in Tiny Toons and Dot in Animaniacs, so that was incredibly distracting.

 Bottomline: All in all, this ‘movie’ isn’t a movie.
 It’s three shorts cobbled together to barely pass as a TV movie.
 The shorts themselves are stupid and usually don’t make much sense.
 This might be nice for really young kids to keep them quiet for an hour, but other than that it’s just not worth your time.